 TICK CONTROL AND LYME VACCINATION

 Since Lyme disease is transmitted by a tick bite, we feel that one of the best means of protection against Lyme disease is tick control.
 A newer development is vaccination of your pet.
-Check your dog for ticks at the end of every day and use topical flea/tick products such as Frontline Plus or Vectra 3D monthly from March through November.
+Check your dog for ticks at the end of every day and use topical flea/tick products such as a Seresto collar or Vectra 3D year round.
 Also, after many years of research and development there is a vaccination that the doctors at HVA believe is safe and effective for your dog.
 These measures will greatly reduce your dog's risk of developing Lyme disease.
 Feel free to ask if you have any questions or concerns.
 These changes are ways that can help accomplish our goal of helping you maintain the health and well-being of your pet.